Litianyu141/Finite-Volume-Graph-Network/README.md

 Datasets can be downloaded using the script download_dataset.sh.
 They contain a metadata file describing the available fields and their shape, and tfrecord datasets for train, valid and test splits.
 Dataset names match the naming in the paper.
 This repo is only suit for incompressible dataset.

 # Env
-For users of RTX 30 or 40 series graphics cards, you can only run the code in this repository by installing a specific version of TensorFlow through pip, as shown below.
+For users with RTX 30\40\A100 series graphics cards, it would be advisable to install a specific version of TensorFlow via pip to run the code in this repository successfully.
+This can be done as shown below:
 ## 1.install tensorflow1.1x wheel index
 ~~~py
 pip install nvidia-pyindex